cheslie-team/cheslie-player/README.md

 Sample players and Modules
 --------------------------

 Some sample players are available in the `/sample-players` folder.
-All support the `.move(board, doMove)` construct, so you can use them directly in your own ai.js code.
+All support the `.move(board)` construct, so you can use them directly in your own ai.js code.

 The sample players use different modules pre-prepared for easy chess-engine development.
 They are located under the `/modules` folder.